Seroma After Surgery: Causes, Treatment, and Prevention

 Seroma-related complications after abdominoplasty and other plastic surgery procedures are quite rare, and can be easily treated in their early stages.

 Seroma is a collection of lymph fluid that develops under the surface of the skin following a surgical procedure.
-Also known as serum or serous fluid, this clear discharge is triggered by the injury and subsequent death of cells, typically along an incision or where skin tissue was removed.
-Unlike blood, serous fluid does not coagulate into a solid or semi-solid state.
+Also known as serum or serous fluid, this clear discharge of fluid from the lymph nodes is triggered by the injury and subsequent death of cells, typically along an incision or where skin tissue was removed.

-While seromas can arise after minor surgery, they are most common following more extensive plastic surgery procedures such as breast surgery (breast augmentation or reconstruction following breast cancer), liposuction, and abdominoplasty.
+While seromas can occur after even minor surgery, they are most common following more extensive plastic surgery procedures.
+Breast surgery (breast reconstruction following breast cancer treatment or breast augmentation), liposuction, and abdominoplasty are among the procedures that are most likely to lead to seroma formation.

 After an abdominoplasty or tummy tuck surgery, the plastic surgeon will typically install drainage tubes around the treatment site in order to reduce fluid buildup during the healing process.